When I first began my SEO career, I was quickly introduced to the three sides of SEO: on-page, off-page and technical.

 Choosing the Right Title Tags For On-Page SEO

 These HTML tags are found within the top segment of every web page.
 Their primary goal is to highlight what subject matter is located immediately below.
-These tags are often represented as clickable links when displayed within a search engine results page.
+These tags are often represented as clickable links when displayed on a search engine results page.
 Such SEO tools are important, as a poorly written tag will harm the rankings of a page (and even the entire website).
 Some tips for a good title tag are:

 - Have keyword at the beginning